frederic-perez/AmE-dictionary/data/dictionary.md

 __glower<sup>2</sup>__ _v_ :five::hammer: (glowered, glowering)
 __glue > a glue-type player__
 __glum__ _adj_ :five: To be glum is to be sad.
 Glum is a word for being depressed, bummed out, or down in the dumps.
 People who are glum are sometimes said to be sullen, brooding, morose, and moody.
 Glum folks don't smile, giggle, or laugh — and they're rarely seen holding balloons.
 Being glum is a little more outward-directed than just being sad.
 To be glum is to act sad in front of other people, almost like you want them to ask, "Why so glum?" _Dell and H.P.
 Might not be joyful, but should be they be glum?_ _Glum news._
-__glut<sup>1</sup>__ _n_ :six: A glut is too much of something.
+__glut<sup>1</sup>__ _n_ :seven: A glut is too much of something.
 A glut of gas in the marketplace can lower its price.
 A glut of heavy metal T-shirts in your dresser, however, has nothing to do with the economy but might be a signal that it's time to clean your room.
 __glut<sup>2</sup>__ _v_
 __glycemic__
 __GMO__ _abbr_ :three: Genetically modified organism. _Reserve your non-GMO turkey now._ _ngmoproject.org_ _Raised humanely on healthful non-GMO feed._